Citation, DOI & article data

 - lateral: femoral vein (lower part), vastus medialis, body of femur

-The FA emerges underneath the inguinal ligament medial to the midpoint of the inguinal ligament and medial to the deep inguinal ring, halfway between the anterior superior iliac spine and symphysis pubis.
+The femoral artery emerges underneath the inguinal ligament medial to the midpoint of the inguinal ligament and medial to the deep inguinal ring, halfway between the anterior superior iliac spine and symphysis pubis.
 The femoral vein lies medially.

-The FA runs down the front and medial side of the thigh with the first 4 cm of the vessel enclosed within the femoral sheath together with the femoral vein.
+The femoral artery runs down the front and medial side of the thigh with the first 4 cm of the vessel enclosed within the femoral sheath together with the femoral vein.
 Lateral but outside the sheath is the femoral nerve.

-The femoral artery within the femoral triangle (approximately 3-4 cm distal to the inguinal ligament) gives off the profunda femoris branch and ends as it passes through the adductor hiatus in adductor magnus to continue as the popliteal artery.
+The femoral artery within the femoral triangle (~3-4 cm distal to the inguinal ligament) gives off the profunda femoris branch and ends as it passes through the adductor hiatus in adductor magnus to continue as the popliteal artery.